Klaus and Greta: Plot

-Liz Lemon (Tina Fey) accidentally outs her cousin, Randy (Jeffery Self) to his family at a New Year's Eve party, so he comes to live with her in New York City Liz tries to keep Randy in her apartment during his stay, but he sneaks out to a bar at night, and traps Liz in a closet when she tries to supervise him.
+Liz Lemon (Tina Fey) accidentally outs her cousin, Randy (Jeffery Self) to his family at a New Year's Eve party, so he comes to live with her in New York City.
+Liz tries to keep Randy in her apartment during his stay, but he sneaks out to a bar at night, and traps Liz in a closet when she tries to supervise him.
 Jenna Maroney (Jane Krakowski) enters a fake relationship with actor James Franco, in order to counteract rumors that he is in love with a Japanese body pillow.
 Jenna feels slighted when she realizes that she wants a real relationship, and encourages James to follow his own passions, resulting in Jenna ending things with him.
 Deciding to have fun, Liz and Randy go to a nightclub, where Liz runs into James and his pillow.
 The two get drunk and end up sleeping together.
-The next morning, at Liz's apartment, Randy is shocked to see James coming out of Liz's bedroom with his body pillow, and is disturbed enough to go back home to Pennsylvania.
+The next morning, at Liz's apartment, Randy is shocked to see Liz coming out of her bedroom with James and his body pillow, and is disturbed enough to go back home to Pennsylvania.

 Tracy Jordan gets his wife, Angie Jordan (Sherri Shepherd), pregnant and, realizing his continued hostility to women (apparently not having realized until that point that every woman is someone's daughter), tells Grizz Griswold (Grizz Chapman), "Dot Com" Slattery (Kevin Brown), and Kenneth that he has decided to add a woman to their entourage.